1Yogeshh/git-swft/README.md

 Git-Quick CLI 🚀

 Git-Quick CLI is a powerful command-line tool that simplifies GitHub repository management.
-With just a few commands, you can authenticate, create repos, push changes, clone repositories, delete repos, and more — all directly from your terminal.
+With just a few commands, you can authenticate, create repositories, push changes, clone repositories, delete repositories, and more — all directly from your terminal.

 Features ✨